k0sproject/k0smotron/docs/cluster-api.md

 ## Control Plane provider - in-cluster

-When k0smotron acts as a [control plane provider](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/control-plane.html) it will create and manage the cluster control plane within the management cluster, just as in the [standalone](cluster.md) case.
+When k0smotron acts as a [control plane provider](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/control-plane.html) it will create and manage the cluster control plane within the management cluster , just as in the [standalone](cluster.md) case.

+By default k0smotron deploys control planes in the management cluster, but you can target an external cluster by providing a kubeconfig via [`kubeconfigRef`](/resource-reference/controlplane.cluster.x-k8s.io-v1beta1/#k0smotroncontrolplanespeckubeconfigref).
+When using an external cluster, the identity associated with that kubeconfig must have sufficient RBAC permissions for k0smotron to create and manage control plane resources.
+You can review the RBAC roles used by k0smotron [here](https://github.com/k0sproject/k0smotron/tree/main/config/rbac).

 ## Control Plane - out-of-cluster